Endocrine-Disrupting Chemicals: Hazards and Opportunities (ECHO)

 Course Description

-Many chemicals used in agricultural, industrial and consumer products interfere with hormonally-regulated events, e.g., development, reproduction, metabolism, and behavior.
-Exposures to these endocrine-disrupting chemicals (EDCs) induce adverse effects in animal models (including transgenerational effects), and increasing evidence indicates humans also are affected.
+Many chemicals used in agricultural, industrial and consumer products can interfere with hormonally-regulated events, including development, reproduction, metabolism, and behavior.
+Exposures to these endocrine-disrupting chemicals (EDCs) induce numerous adverse effects in animal models, many with effects on subsequent generations.
+Increasing evidence of human harm, including multi-generational effects, has been accumulating steadily.

 Expertise across a wide range of disciplines is required to understand the biological, ecological, and societal impacts of EDCs and develop strategies for mitigating effects.
 The field is subject to intense interest and scrutiny by the media, regulatory agencies, industry, and consumer groups.

 ECHO is a two-week intensive bootcamp-style career development course for graduate students, postdoctoral fellows, and professionals in the field.
-The course combines lectures, labs, discussions and communications training to heighten inter-disciplinary understanding, advance professional skills, and enhance knowledge of chemical regulation.
+The course combines lectures, labs and data analysis, discussions and communications training to heighten inter-disciplinary understanding, advance professional skills, and enhance knowledge of chemical regulation.

 ECHO builds professional inter-disciplinary networks and fosters deeper understanding of key questions, state-of-the-art approaches, and intersecting needs of the biologists from many sub-disciplines, chemists, public health researchers, epidemiologists, clinicians, industry, and federal regulatory agencies involved in the field.